Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Recognition algorithm for path graphs

 \subsection{Implementation details and time complexity}

-In this section we analyse all steps of algorithm \PAPERINO.
-We want to explain them in details and compute the computational complexity of the algorithm.
-Some of these steps are already discussed in \cite{schaffer}, anyway, we describe them to have a complete treatment.
-All steps are quite simple except for Step \ref{step:split_A_alpha,B_alpha,for|alpha|=1} and Step \ref{step:split_A_alpha,B_alpha,for|alpha|=2}.
-We stress that all complexities are considered as worst-case time complexities.
+In this section we analyze all steps of algorithm \PAPERINO.
+We want to explain them in details and precise the computational complexity of the algorithm.
+Some of these steps are already discussed in~\cite{schaffer}, anyway, we describe them in order to have a complete treatment.

-\subsubsection{Step \ref{al:chord} and Step \ref{al:Q}}
+\subsubsection{Step~\ref{al:chord} and Step~\ref{al:Q}}

-We can recognize chordal graphs in $O(m+n)$ worst-case time by using either an algorithm due to Rose, Tarjan and Lueker \cite{sc18}, or an algorithm due to Tarjan and Yannakakis \cite{sc19}.
-Both recognition algorithms can be extended to an algorithm that also produces a clique tree in $O(m+n)$ time \cite{sc14}.
-In particular, we can list all maximal cliques of $G$.

-To test if a clique in $\mathbf{C}$ is a separator clique it is sufficient to count the connected components of $G-V(C)$ through a breath-first search (that costs at most $O(m+n)$ for every clique in $\mathbf{C}$).
+We can recognize chordal graphs in $O(m+n)$ time by using either an algorithm due to~\cite{sc18}, or an algorithm due to~\cite{sc19}.
+Both recognition algorithms can be extended to an algorithm that also produces a clique tree in $O(m+n)$ time~\cite{sc14}.
+In particular, we can list all cliques in $G$.
+It holds that a clique in $\mathbf{C}$ is a clique separator if and only if it is not a leaf of the clique tree.

-\subsubsection{Step \ref{al:rec}}
+\subsubsection{Step~\ref{al:rec}}

 This step can be done by calling recursively algorithm \PAPERINO for all $\gamma\in\Gamma_C$.
-Obviously, Step \ref{al:chord} has to be done only for $G$, indeed, the property to be chordal is inherited by subgraphs.
+Obviously, Step~\ref{al:chord} has to be done only for $G$, indeed, the property to be chordal is inherited by subgraphs.

-From now on, we are interested exclusively on the recursive part of algorithm \PAPERINO.
-Thus we suppose that $G$ is a chordal graph that is not an atom and $G$ is separated by a clique separator $C$.
+From now on, we are interested exclusively in the recursive part of algorithm \PAPERINO, i.e., from Step~\ref{al:inizialization} to Step~\ref{al:ct}.
+Thus we assume that $G$ is a chordal graph that is not an atom and $G$ is separated by a clique separator $C$.
 Let $\Gamma_C=\{\gamma_1,\ldots,\gamma_s\}$ be the set of connected components and we assume that all elements in $\Gamma_C$ are path graphs.
 It holds that $s\geq2$ because $C$ is a clique separator.